Norwegian citizenship

 Who becomes a Norwegian citizen at birth?

-Applying for citizenship
+Apply for citizenship

-Rights and obligations associated with Norwegian citizenship
+What are the rights and obligations associated with Norwegian citizenship?

 Ask Info Norden